Gluten Free Peanut Butter Cookies (Flourless, Dairy-Free)

 4. Scoop Cookie Dough into Balls

-Using a teaspoon or a cookie scoop, scoop one tablespoon of cookie dough and then roll it between both palms until you form a golf-ball sized ball.
+Using a teaspoon or a medium cookie scoop, scoop one tablespoon of cookie dough and then roll it between both palms until you form a golf-ball sized ball.
 Repeat until you have used up all the cookie dough (you should get between 12 to 14 balls).

 5. Place Dough Balls on Cookie Sheet